Big Fig and Saatva are both combination coil and foam mattresses, but what most differentiates them is the weight they support.

 - Saatva incorporates organic cotton, which is more environmentally friendly than non-organic materials.

-- Big Fig supports more weight.
+- Big Fig is firmer and also supports more weight.

 Big Fig Construction